Educational Leadership Ed.D.

 Transferring Credits

-Students may transfer up to 40 graduate credits with grades of B or better at the discretion of the program director.
+Students may transfer up to 36 graduate credits with grades of B or better at the program director's discretion.
 Credits must be from an accredited institution in courses appropriate to the program.